johnjung/rac/README.md

 # Installing this site

-To install this site, start by building a copy of the Universal Viewer:
+To install a development version of this site, start by building a copy of the Universal Viewer:

 ```console
 git clone https://github.com/UniversalViewer/universalviewer.git